nirvati/printing/README.md

 ### Join Efforts, Join our Community

-SavaPage Software is produced by Community Partners and consumed by Community Fellows.
+SavaPage Software is produced by Community Partners and consumed by Community Members.
 If you want to modify and/or distribute our source code, please join us as Development Partner.
 By joining the [SavaPage Community](https://wiki.savapage.org) you can help build a truly Libre Print Management Solution.
 Please contact [info@savapage.org](mailto:info@savapage.org).

 ### Issue Management